How To Get Rid Of Bugs On Japanese Maple?

 Aphids

 The first most common pest of Japanese maple is aphids.
-They are miniature insects that have an elongated body of white, gray, or greenish color.
+They are miniature insects with an elongated white, gray, or greenish body.

-Aphids can be found on young leaves, leaf petioles, and unripe branches.
+Aphids can be found on young leaves and leaf petioles.
 They cause the leaves to curl and turn brown.
-These pests can greatly ruin the appearance of a maple tree, but it will not kill it.
+These pests can significantly ruin the appearance of a maple tree, but they will not kill it.

 Control: